The GDPR will have serious impact and all stakeholders and decision makers must be made aware to set things in motion.

 Data governance is not a one time exercise.
 All eleven previous steps must be a continuous part of your data operations and the requirements, should be gathered in a Data Governance Rule book.

 Seems interesting, right?
-Don’t bother to contact us.
+Don’t hesitate to contact us.